"I am glad that taking part in a trial might help others on their own cancer journey.”

 In this trial, researchers want to see if having other treatment during this chemotherapy break helps to extend the time before bowel cancer starts growing again.
 Not all bowel cancers are the same and some new cancer drugs may help people with one type of bowel cancer more than another.

 To work out the subtype of bowel cancer you have, the researchers will test a sample of your cancer to look for changes to certain genes and proteins that your tumour produces.

-Please note – at present, only 2 of the comparisons are recruiting people.
-These are called FOCUS4-D and FOCUS4-N.
+Please note – at present, only 2 of the comparisons are open.
+These are called FOCUS4-B and FOCUS4-N.

 Who can enter